 then for every positive integer $ m $, we have

 \end{lemma}

 Now we can show that the convergence rate is about $O(m^{-1/2})$ in the space $ H^2(\mathcal D, M) $. \begin{theorem} If $ f \in H^2(\mathcal D, M) $, then

-\end{theorem} \begin{proof} Here we also follow the method of proof in the classical complex Hardy space.
-However, we also write down the proof since there are details which makes it not a direct translation.
+\end{theorem} \begin{proof} The proof follows the same route as for the classical complex Hardy space.
+However, we write down the proof since there are details which make it not a direct translation.

 Since $ f\in H^2(\mathcal D, M) $, there exist $ \{c_k\}_{k\geqslant1}\in \mathbb H $ and $ \{b_k\}_{k=1}^{\infty} \in \mathbb B $ such that

 It follows from (\ref{Ite}), (\ref{Itenorm}), and Lemma \ref{frT} that